Château La Confession Saint-Émilion Grand Cru 2019

 About the wine:

-Subtlety and complexity are integral to La Confession… both on the nose and on the palate.
-Such precision and such well-defined tannins, with a beautiful, fine-grained texture.
+Subtlety and complexity are integral parts of La Confession… both on the nose and on the palate.
+Such precision and such well-defined tannins, with a beautiful, refined texture.
 The wine has tension, density, and length.
-It warrants some aging.
+It deserves some aging.
 2024–2039

 Vert de Vin